 - The Seventh-day Adventists (USA) It is a place of a religious group of people, who consume a strict vegan diet and live in night-tight communities.

-- Nicoya; the elderly Nicoyans of the Blue Zone consume a mostly plant-based diet, relying heavily on beans, maize, and vegetables, as well as antioxidant-rich tropical fruit, to stay healthy.
+- Nicoya (Costa Rica); older people Nicoyans of the Blue Zone consume a mostly plant-based diet, relying heavily on beans, maize, and vegetables, as well as antioxidant-rich tropical fruit, to stay healthy.

 Several studies have shown that all these areas contain a large number of centenarians and nonagenarians, people aged 100 and 90, respectively.